Wednesday, 31 October 2018

 After all that rocking out, it is time to retire to the roadhouse or cantina for a bit of country mournfulness.
 "Saturday Night" provides just that with a lovely piece of laid-back country balladry.
 "Bitter Creek" is a delightful, tuneful CSNY/America-influenced harmonious slice of country folk.

-The album ends with a reprise of "Doolin-Dalton" that sounds much more folky and laid-back than the first version of the song that merges into a reprise of "Desperado", in its solid rock passage.
-Instead of being the repeating of previous tracks it would seem to be, it actually works well.
+The album ends with a reprise of "Doolin-Dalton" that sounds much more folky and laid-back than the first version of the song and merges into a reprise of "Desperado" in its solid rock passage.
+Instead of being the repetition of previous tracks that it would seem to be, it actually works well.
 The album as a whole, is a largely upbeat, if a bit short, piece of work.
 The current remastering is good quality as well.

 Released September 2012

 Firstly, I have to say that this album suffers a lot from poor sound/production.
 You have to turn it down quite a bit (and I like my music loud), but on the big chorus, orchestrated bits, it sounds very clashing and tinny.
 There is not, for me, enough clear electric guitar, enough subtle bass guitar, enough "proper drumming" and the vocals are distant and indistinct.
 The latter is such a shame as Ricky Ross and Lorraine McIntosh's vocals are Deacon Blue, to a great extent.